Obstructive sleep apnea

 Other Types of Apnea

-Central sleep apnea is much less common.
+- Central sleep apnea is much less common.
 It is caused by a problem in the central nervous system, most often a failure of the brain to signal the airway muscles to breathe.
-In such cases, oxygen levels drop abruptly and usually the sleeper wakes with a start.
+In such cases, oxygen levels drop abruptly and usually the sleeper wakes up.
 Often people with central sleep apnea recall waking up.
 Heart failure is a common cause of central sleep apnea.

 All of the muscles in the body relax during sleep.
 In people without obstructive sleep apnea, the throat muscles relax but do not block the airways.
 In patients with obstructive sleep apnea, the airways become temporarily blocked or narrowed during sleep, preventing air from flowing normally into the lungs.